oribarilan/lensline.nvim/README.md

 **Events**: `BufWritePost`, `TextChanged`

 **What it shows**: Function complexity indicators using language-aware research-based scoring that analyzes control flow patterns (branches, loops, conditionals) rather than superficial metrics like line count.
+Note that complexity is calculated using a heuristic that may evolve over time, but will always be documented in the changelog.
+You are welcome to open issues or PRs to improve the heuristic for specific languages / patterns.

 **Display Format**: `Cx: S/M/L/XL` where:
 - **S** (Small) - Simple sequential functions